DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

 ## - Requirements

 You will need to download the images and the captions using the following link that will take you to a floder in google drive with the images and the captions splited.
+For this model you should use the training images and captions, and the validation images and captions splited.
+There is a file with all captions that you don't need for this model.

 [flickr Dataset](link)